mariolatiffathy/krabssy-daemon/DAEMON_API_DOCUMENATION.md

 ## /api/v1/images
 **method**: POST (in JSON)

-**description**: Creates (uploads) a FabitImage
+**description**: Creates (uploads) a KrabssyImage

 **parameters**:

-  - The parameters is the FabitImage JSON directly.
-See the FabitImages documentaion for more information about the FabitImages JSON.
+  - The parameters is the KrabssyImage JSON directly.
+See the KrabssyImages documentaion for more information about the KrabssyImages JSON.

 ## /api/v1/images/<image_id>
 **method**: GET

-**description**: Retrives the FabitImage information.
+**description**: Retrives the KrabssyImage information.

 ## /api/v1/images/<image_id>
 **method**: DELETE

-**description**: Deletes a FabitImage.
+**description**: Deletes a KrabssyImage.